mynameiswilson/sbdm/_posts/2022-03-13-LGBTQIA-equity-diversity-policy-update.md

 ### 2. Be Clear About What Diversity Means, And What We'll Do With That ###
 "Inclusive" is a term that you'll often hear when speaking about equity, diversity or LGBTQIA issues.
 The approach that I've taken is to include sexual orientation and gender identity in the list of attributes our SBDM Council should consider in all actions.

-I've codified this into a commitment with and open-ended list of what I've termed "inherit attributes":
+I've codified this into a commitment with and open-ended list of what I've termed "inherent attributes":

-> We understand that each student has a unique mix of inherit attributes, and that to fulfill our commitment, we will consider this diversity in all actions and policies created or reviewed, giving special consideration to demonstrably vulnerable populations.
-These inherit attributes include, but are not limited to: gender, ethnicity, socioeconomic status, disability, sexual orientation and gender identity.
+> We understand that each student has a unique mix of inherent attributes, and that to fulfill our commitment, we will consider this diversity in all actions and policies created or reviewed, giving special consideration to demonstrably vulnerable populations.
+These inherent attributes include, but are not limited to: gender, ethnicity, socioeconomic status, disability, sexual orientation and gender identity.

 ### 3. Have A Ready Team ###
 Consistency throughout the school experience is necessary for LGBTQIA families and students.
 Sexual orientation and gender identity, unlike race, are things that emerge and mature through a student's school experience.
 These changes can be disorienting and ostracizing.